Affiliate links on Android Authority may earn us a commission. Learn more.

-Not too much is better than laying down to sleep at night and knowing your home is totally secure.
-You don’t need a full-blown Mission Impossible-style laser grid, but a little added security goes a long way.
-That’s why we’ve put our heads together to make a list of the best wireless security cameras currently available.
-We also have a separate list of the best smart security cameras that also includes wired options, which you can check out via the link below.
+It’s great to be able to crawl into bed at night and know your home is more secure.
+We’re not talking about full-on laser grids or guard dogs, but a little added protection goes a long way.
+That’s why we’ve set out to make a list of the best wireless security cameras currently available.
+We also have a separate list of the best smart security cameras in general — including wired ones — which you can check out via the link below.

 Read next: The best smart security cameras you can buy

-Wireless cameras are great if you have a reliable Wi-Fi setup and you don’t mind changing the batteries every so often.
-The list includes both indoor and outdoor models, so everyone should be able to find something that suits their needs.
+Wireless cameras are great if you have a reliable Wi-Fi setup and you don’t mind changing or recharging batteries every so often.
+This list includes both indoor and outdoor models, so everyone should find something that suits their needs.

 Editor’s note: We will update our list of the best wireless security cameras as new options launch.

 Arlo’s Pro 4 is an amazing camera system with 2K resolution and HDR, making clear images possible in just about any lighting condition.
 To that end it has color night vision and an integrated spotlight, the latter something companies often charge extra for.
 Battery life is about six months depending on usage.